Collaborative Process on Indian Registration, Band Membership and First Nation Citizenship: Consultation Plan

 - working cooperatively with regional offices for regional activities

 - developing communications products to inform and update partners and interested parties on the collaborative process

 Funding for consultation activities

-Proposal-based funding for First Nations communities and Indigenous groups will be available for those who wish to organize their own consultation activities beginning in September 2018.
-Specific templates and funding guidelines to participate in the consultations have been developed to ensure participation across the country with a balanced representation for each province.
-Funded groups will be required to submit a final report summarizing the activities, results and recommendations from their sessions in accordance with the guidelines provided.
+Proposal-based funding for First Nations communities and Indigenous groups was made available for those who wished to organize their own consultation activities beginning in October 2018.
+Specific templates and funding guidelines to participate in the consultations were developed to ensure participation across the country with a balanced representation for each province.
+Funded groups are required to submit a final report summarizing the activities, results and recommendations from their sessions in accordance with the guidelines provided.

 - First Nations

 - national Indigenous organizations